-Creamy and healthy pumpkin gnocchi soup that’s dairy-free and easy to whip up.
-This vegan soup is packed with roasted pumpkin flavour, herbs, spices and creamy coconut milk, then blended to a smooth finish.
-It’s then served with roasted cherry tomatoes and crispy vegan gnocchi for added flavour and texture.
+Creamy and healthy pumpkin gnocchi soup that’s dairy-free and easy to whip up!
+This vegan soup is packed with roasted pumpkin flavour, herbs, spices and creamy coconut milk.

 Kids would have fun picking out the little dumplings in this soup…I know I did.
 Prepare and store ahead of time for a nutritious and fast way to get a comforting dinner to the table.

 The fall pumpkin recipes have been rolling out but this is the last one for this season and a perfect one at that.

 They have all been delicious!
 But this pumpkin gnocchi soup is going after the top spot.

 The added roasted cherry tomatoes and vegan gnocchi really boost the flavour and texture of this soup.

 You can use leftover pumpkin or pumpkin puree to make this gnocchi soup but I’ll share easy tips on how to prepare it entirely from scratch.

 This soup is healthy because pumpkin contains vitamin C, potassium, and fibre, which all help to support overall health.
 It’s also naturally low in calories and without the gnocchi, the soup is gluten-free.